Adolescent and Young Adult Oncology Program

 - Make sure you receive first-rate medical care tailored to your needs.

 - Provide access to clinical trials and advances in treating young cancer patients.

 Each year, about 70,000 people ages 15 to 39 in the U.S. are diagnosed with cancer, according to the National Cancer Institute.
 For young people who have a disease, cancer is among the most common.

 Still, having cancer at a young age can feel isolating.
 When you go to appointments, you may not see many patients your age.

 Cancer also may hit at an especially frustrating time, when you're trying to finish your education, establish your independence, or start a career or family.
-You may have particular concerns about fertility or cancer coming back years in the future.
+You may have concerns about fertility or about cancer coming back years in the future.

 At the AYA Program, we understand all this.
 We'll address your concerns and connect you with other young patients, including in our AYA Clubhouse space, so you can face cancer with the support and fellowship of peers.
 You'll also have access to a wide range of providers who are passionate about caring for young people with cancer.